thomyg/microsoft-teams-sample-tabs/README.md

 ---
 # Microsoft Teams tab samples

+Repo is a fork of the original Microsoft one, but with an update to APS.NET Core 3.1!

 This repository contains samples for building apps with tabs in ASP.NET Core on the Microsoft Teams platform.
 For complete documentation, see [Microsoft Teams Platform documentation](https://aka.ms/teamsdev).

 ## Samples List